Isometric Embeddability of Schatten Classes Revisited: Results on embeddability.

-The method of Theorem \ref{thm:derivative} does not apply in the case $p<2$ due to the nonexistence of the second derivative of the Schatten $p$-norm with $1\le p<2$.
-Therefore, we take a different approach to treat the case $p<2$, which employs Theorem \ref{Dor} and a corollary of the recent groundbreaking work \cite{Otte_Inv} stated below.
+Since the Kato-Rellich theorem is not available in its full strength for infinite-dimensional operators, we take a different approach to treat the case $p<2$, which employs Theorem \ref{Dor} and a corollary of the recent groundbreaking work \cite{Otte_Inv} stated below.